For this year’s Annual Meeting, the Poster Exhibition will be digital only.

 *** After you receive notice that your abstract has been accepted for poster presentation, you will receive a follow-up email in mid-September from email@example.com, our poster exhibition partner, Digital Acumen.
 The email will contain the instructions on preparing your poster for upload and display on the ePoster website.
 Please check your spam/junk folder if you have not received an email by September 30.
 If you need to change the main contact, email firstname.lastname@example.org.

 ePosters and Award Consideration

-- ePosters submitted by October 9 will be considered for poster awards.
-Awards will be presented designating the best poster in each clinical category at the Poster Reception on Saturday night.
+- ePosters submitted by October 8 will be considered for awards, which will be presented to the best poster in each clinical category.

 Record Audio and Video (optional)

-- Include a five-minute, pre-recorded audio or video file to accompany your poster presentation
+- NOT REQUIRED: You can upload a five-minute, pre-recorded audio file or use the online recording tool in the Media Center to accompany your poster presentation

 - Upload and approve ePoster file first; then upload audio or video file.

 - For detailed instructions, log in to the poster Media Center.

 - Interact with viewers using the forums feature on the abstract page for your poster

 - Author responds privately or publicly using the forum feature tools